Nicki-afk/sapphire/README.md

 Sapphire Messenger is a partially decentralized messaging service.
 The fact is that Sapphire does not store your correspondence or all your data on servers.
 Sapphire emphasizes decentralization, so the server stores hashed links of your data and messages that are in IPFS.
 The server only manipulates a small part of your data for fast database mapping

-## Release notes
+## 🟢 Release notes

-At the moment the project is under active development, and some functions or features may not work.
-At the time of **08/28/23**, the server does not have practically any full-fledged and working functions, but only has a basic implementation of the components.
-At the time of writing the README, the current version of **gyberwebsocket-0.0.4-alphaS**.
-Later versions will start with the prefix **sapphire**.
-It is expected that by version **alpha-0.0.7** the service will have full-fledged functions for messaging.
+The new version **alpha-0.0.4** adds the following features and capabilities:

+ -  Implemented authentication mechanisms using JWT and Refresh tokens
+ - The logic for checking, creating, and generating beta test keys has been implemented.
+ - A mechanism has been implemented to catch errors and send them to the client.
+Errors became clear due to the fact that JSON errors were structured
+ - Added mechanism for local management of user tokens
+ - Created a script that simulates a multi-threaded environment
+ - Updated application launch script
+ - Old designs have been optimized.
+Bugs fixed

+### ⚠️  NOTE

+At the moment the application is under development, some functions or features may not work properly

 ## Application start